sebastianroming/sbstjn.github.io/_posts/2016-08-23-create-golang-cli-with-cobra-and-goxc.md

 }
 ```

-As a simple naming convention I prefer to rename the `version.go` file to `cmd_version.go` as well and get of course rid of all the unneeded lines inside the command file.
+As a naming convention I prefer to rename the `version.go` file to `cmd_version.go` as well and get rid of all the unneeded lines inside the command file.

 ```go
 package cmd